DrakirL/DrakirL.github.io/p10/rules/downtime.md

 As a general GM guidline: If someone makes a Test, casts a Spell, spends some feature resource, or takes damage, it should *probably* not be considered a Rest.
 After you finish a Rest you gain the following benefits: <br>
 + Regain any spent uses for features that can be used X times per Rest.
-+ If you have any Exhaustion, reduce your Exhaustion by 1. <br>
++ Recover lost HP equal to one roll of your Hit Die - your Exhaustion.
-+ If you had no Exhaustion to remove, roll your Hit Die up to a number of times equal to your level and regain that much HP. <br>
++ If you regain at least 1 HP, reduce your Exhaustion by 1.
 #### <br>

 ## Food, Water, & Sleep